ke-zhang-rd/krystal/docs/source/opspace.rst

 ====================================

-"The mistake that advanced engineer easy to make is optimizing the things that shouldn't exist".
+*"The mistake that advanced engineer easy to make is optimizing the things that shouldn't exist".*

 So, when there is a proposal about making a robot.
-The very first question is where is this robot gonna work, in kinematics, which space does operational space exist in, in mathametical, which group does robot are gonna operated in.
+The very first question is where is this robot gonna work, in kinematics, which space does operational space exist in, in mathametical, which group is pose operated in.
+Preemptively, a comparasion between operational space dimension and reality operational dimension need to be discussed.

 Here are several examples:

-Vacuume cleaning robot.
+**Car**

-In most case, it runs on 100m^2 2D space so its operation space is R3 which are x, y and theta(orientation).
-So if we wanna has a fully-actuated robot
+It runs on 2D space so its operation space is R3 which are x, y and theta(orientation).
+So if we wanna has a fully-actuated robot, we need 3 actuator at least.
+However, a under-actuated robot might also works.
+In fact, that's the case in reality.

-Manipulator
+**Manipulator**

 It need to control the 6 dimentions in operational space(3 position and 3 orientation) to finish tasks.
-So a reasonal design wournd be a 6 actuator.
+So a reasonal design would be a 6 actuators.

+**Tripod Head**

 The reason why extra actuator/motor, aka over-actuated usually not a good choice in reality, especially in business world.
 Lets check gain and loss